 There are 3 groups of users in Filecoin: clients, storage miners & retrieval miners.

 Clients pay to store and retrieve data.
 They can choose from the available service providers.
-If they want to store the private data, they need to encrypt it before submitting to the providers.
+If they want to store the private data, they need to encrypt it before submitting it to the providers.

 Storage miners store client’s data for the reward.
 They decide how much space they are willing to reserve for storage.
 After the client and storage miner agree on the deal, the miner is obliged to continuously provide proofs that he stores the data.
 Everyone can look at the proofs and make sure that the storage miner is reliable.